mehboss/TranspositionRitual/.github/ISSUE_TEMPLATE/bug_report.md

       label: Issue Confirmation
       description: Please confirm the following below.
       options:
-        - label: I have downloaded and tried the latest version of tp-rituals and the issue still persists.
+        - label: I have downloaded and tried the latest version of TP Rituals and the issue still persists.
           required: true
         - label: I have provided sufficient information for the issue to be replicated.
           required: true